bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

+    Super() function calls the parent constructor and gives the parent attributes to the child.

 ## Project Set up

 Follow these steps to set up and work on your project: